karatelabs/karate/README.md

 When method get
 Then status 200

-# variant of the 'match' syntax to compare file contents
+# the 'match' syntax auto-converts types, and even binary file contents can be compared
 And match response == read('test.pdf')
 ```